-This measure will provide improved IAQ to occupants, because it increases the amount of pollutants removed through the kitchen range hood.
-Section 2.3.2 describes pollution from cooking and gas ranges, and related health impacts.
+This measure would provide improved IAQ to occupants, because it increases the amount of pollutants removed through the kitchen range hood.
+Section 2.2.2 describes pollution from cooking and gas ranges, and Section 2.2.1 describes related health impacts.
+The proposed requirements for Title 24, Part 1 Section 10-103 specify that builders provide information to building operators and occupants for the operation of any local exhaust fans, including range hoods.